PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 </script>
 ```

-This is failry self explanatory.
-We remove the token, set `isLoggedIn` to false and redirect to the login page.
+This should be fairly self explanatory.
+On logout, we remove the token, set `isLoggedIn` to `false` and redirect the user to the login page.

 ## Guarding internal pages

-The final step is to setup a navigation guard for pages which require authentication.
+The final step is to setup a navigation guard for pages which require authentication using Vue JS.
 To do this we'll modify the `routes.js` file.

-Firstly, we also need to add the import statement for our store:
+Firstly, we need to add the import statement for our store:

 ```
 import store from './store'